-The incidents featured in today’s bumper edition of Pyro On The Pitch are not exactly retro having only occurred in 2010, but certainly by the time the majority of people will read this after I die in 29 years time, it will be looked back on as a classic crowd trouble episode.
+The incidents featured in today’s bumper edition of Pyro On The Pitch are not exactly retro at the time of writing having only occurred in 2010 (7 years ago), but certainly by the time the majority of people will read this after the author dies in 29 years time, it will be looked back on as a classic crowd trouble episode.

 Once inside their section of the ground, the real “fun” could start for the Serbs.
 What happened would result in kick-off being delayed for 36 minutes, and as there is a lot to cover here we might not get the order exactly right.
-But first of all, professional hool I*** B******** (name censored in case he comes to destroy use, and shall be henceforth referred to as “I.B.”) takes up a position of command, perching high atop the plexiglass barrier.
-With flares already igniting below him, I.B. first savours the moment…
+But first of all, a professional hooligan (who shall be henceforth referred to by the code-name “HOOL”, with all due respect sir) takes up a position of command, perching high atop the plexiglass barrier.
+With flares already igniting below him, HOOL first savours the moment…

 Naturally, this occurs much to the chagrin of the Italians, many of whom feel compelled to rush towards the Serbian section, perhaps with the intention of physical retribution.
 Some of the Serbian supporters welcome this reaction and indeed appear to goad their harrowed hosts with the raising of arms and such:

-The miracle of television was to pick up I.B.’s best work.
-Always the consummate professional, I.B. had done his homework and produced a pair of wire cutters brought from home in order to cut through the protective netting, which hung down to the top of the barrier.
-Whether this was a trusted tool used in many such actions, or a shiny new pair bought specially for this occasion remains unclear.
+The miracle of television was to pick up the professional’s best work.
+Always the consummate professional, HOOl had done his homework and produced a pair of wire cutters brought from home in order to break through the protective netting which hung down to the top of the barrier.
+Whether this was a trusted tool used in many such actions, or a shiny new pair bought specially for this occasion remains unclear:

-With a large opening now produced in the netting, Serbian supporters are free to fulfill the pitch-bound destiny of a few flares, as I.B. dutifully holds the portal open for tossing:
+With a large opening now produced in the netting, Serbian supporters are free to fulfill the pitch-bound destiny of a few flares, as HOOL dutifully holds the portal open for tossing:

-While the majority of the unfolding chaos was occurring on the lower tier of the Serbian section, the upper tier also did it’s part to contribute.
-From up here, some pyro inadvertently creates a sort of “waterfall” effect of smoke which I have no problem describing as beautiful:
+While the majority of the unfolding chaos is occurring on the lower tier of the Serbian section with more flares, the upper tier also helps contribute.
+From up here, some pyro inadvertently creates a sort of “waterfall” effect of smoke which we have no problem describing as beautiful:

 The steward’s reaction seems to confirm the inadvertent full-frontal reveal as he turns away embarrassed, no doubt dismayed at the state of society these days, or perhaps uncomfortable in his own sexuality and therefore unable to consume the male form in a healthy way.
 The Serbian supporter hastily attempts to make himself respectable again and in the process comically stumbles backwards through the admittedly cumbersome terrace steps.
 He and the steward had shared a moment that neither would forget for years to come: